Esmaraldaa1/symfony_excercise/README.md

 symfony serve
 ```

-(If this is your first time using this command, you may see an
+If this is your first time using this command, you may see an
-error that you need to run `symfony server:ca:install` first).
+error that you need to run `symfony server:ca:install` first.

 Now check out the site at `https://localhost:8000`